cgarbin/cot6930-natural-language-processing/assignment2/README.md

 Although Weka could read and transform this format, we chose to prepare the data with a Python script.
 The script converts the files into Weka's ARFF format.
-Having the data in ARFF simplfies some of the steps in Weka.
+Having the data in ARFF format simplifies some of the steps in Weka.

 Details of preprocessing are described in [step 1](h#step-1---preprocessing-the-data).